Johannes Zimmermann (missionary): Early life and education

-Johannes Zimmermann was born on 2 March 1825 on Kirchstraße 5 (5 Church Street) in the town of Gerlingen, Germany.
+Johannes Zimmermann was born on 2 March 1825 on Kirchstraße 5 (5 Church Street) in the town of Gerlingen, Kingdom of Württemberg, now German state of Baden-Württemberg.
 Born into a family of farmers, he was the oldest of five children.
 Deeply religious, Zimmermann's pietistic family had compulsory "devotional hours" several times a week.
 His grandfather owned a restaurant, which became a meeting place for the pietistic communities from Gerlingen and surrounding villages.
 As a pupil, Johannes Zimmermann's views were shaped by the apocalyptic zeal of a troubled religious period.
 While still a boy, the pietistic fervour motivated him to become a missionary in Africa after leaving school.
 After school, he joined a trade apprenticeship in carpentry and also started occupational training to become a baker.
 After he finished his apprenticeship, he went on foot to Basel, Switzerland with the aim of training as a missionary.
-On 17 of August 1844, Johannes Zimmermann arrived in Basel to begin his six-year missionary training at the Basel Mission Seminary (Basler Missionseminar).
+On 17 August 1844, Johannes Zimmermann arrived in Basel to begin his six-year missionary training at the Basel Mission Seminary (Basler Missionseminar).
 At the seminary, he began studying the Gã language because he was drawn to a call to become missionary on the Gold Coast.
 On 9 December 1849, Johannes Zimmermann was ordained by the missionary superintendent, the Rev. Kapf in Herrenberg, a town in the middle of Baden-Württemberg, about 30 km south of Stuttgart in Germany.
 A week later he bade farewell to his hometown Gerlingen and set off to a new journey as a missionary on the Gold Coast.
 According to the German church historian, Paul Steiner, in his Zimmermann biography, "When Zimmermann stepped then into the pulpit of the old venerable church, then this whole house of God was filled with sitting and standing people.
 While he did his farewell speech, he was often interrupted by the sobbing of the parish, and when he spoke to the persons of his age and former mates, then even the tough, rough farm youth cried like children."